sudorandom/kmcd.dev/content/posts/2024/http1.1-from-scratch/index.md

 Any modern web browser can be used to send requests and interact with our server.
 If the server doesn't work with browsers then you're doing it wrong.

 ### CLI Tools
+I like testing this kind of thing with CLI tools because it gives the most flexibility.

 #### Keep-Alive
 With `curl`, I can test keep-alives!
 Here's an example showing the server keeping the connection open and handling two different requests:
 ```shell